ml5js/ml5-next-gen/documentation.md

   {
     runtime: "mediapipe", // "mediapipe" or "tfjs"
     modelType: "general", // "general" or "landscape"
-    maskType: :"background", //"background", "body", or "parts" (used to change the type of segmentation mask output) }
+    maskType: "background", //"background", "body", or "parts" (used to change the type of segmentation mask output) }
   ```